softspiders/jest-starter/README.md

-Test example in JavaScript in Jest!
+Test example in JavaScript in Jest

 ## Direct feature ancestors